 - Popular Rapids – Sweet sixteen, Black Money, terminator & Hilton and Double Trouble.

-2. Shivpuri to Neem Beach stretch– This Rishikesh Rafting stretch is 16 km long.
+This Rishikesh Rafting stretch is 16 km long.
 It is the most preferred rafting stretch among people.
-Shivpuri is located 12 kilometers from Rishikesh and takes half an hour to reach the Rafting point.
+Shivpuri is located 12 kilometres from Rishikesh and takes half an hour to reach the Rafting point.

 - Duration – It takes around 2.5–3 hours to complete including cliff Jumping.

 - Grades of Rapid – I, II and III.

 - Popular Rapids – Roller Coaster, Three Blind Mice, Club House and CrossFire.

 This Rishikesh Rafting stretch is 24 km long.
 Done by people who had experienced 16km Rafting stretch.
 Adventure seekers crave for this stretch as it has 10 rapids.
 Marine drive is located 22 kilometres from Rishikesh.